 Non-current liabilities primarily consist of the value of vacation and sick leave earned but not yet used by employees, pension liabilities, OPEB, and the long-term portion of Certificates of Participation (COP) debt.
-Non-current liabilities decreased \$3.1 million due to a reduction in pension liability of \$2.1 million and payments on the College's COPs of \$1.7 million, offset by an increase in the OPEB liability of \$0.8 million.
+Right-to-use lease liability increased due to the inception of a new lease for \$55 thousand.
+Non-current liabilities also increased by \$394 thousand due to the implementation of GASB 96 Accounting for Subscription-based IT arrangements long-term portion.
+Non-current liabilities decreased \$8 million due to payments on the College's COPs of \$1.9 million and a decrease in the OPEB liability of \$6.1 million.